rks101/eglinux/README.md

 mysqldump --databases testdb --user=root --password > backupdb.sql
 ```

-If required on the target system, set password using alter user command as above.
+If required on the target system, set the password using the alter user command as above.

 **To restore mysql db**
 ```